mokiat/gog/README.md

-# gog
+# GoG (Go Generics)

-A Go library with useful generic functions and types
+GoG is a Go library with useful generic functions and types.